Can the Government Compel Decryption? Don't Trust -- Verify: Introduction

 But sometimes, it may be possible to gather enough evidence and specify $\V$ in enough detail that the respondent must perform an action that is more-or-less equivalent to $\T$.
 We call this property \emph{entailment} and we codify the claim of ``more-or-less equivalent'' using the cryptographic notion of extraction.
 That is, $\V$ entails $\T$ if the government can transform the result of any conforming action into the fruits of the action $\T$ it desired all along.

-\paragraph{Our contributions} This work makes several contributions in the domains of law and computer science. \begin{compactitem} \item As a matter of law, we introduce a novel view of implicit testimony that comprises {ability} and {conformity}.
+\paragraph{Our contributions} This work makes several contributions in the domains of law and computer science. \begin{compactitem} \item As a matter of law, we adopt a view of implicit testimony as comprised of dual but equally important parts: ex ante \emph{ability} and ex post \emph{conformity}.
 We also present a new verification-centric approach to compelling acts while constructively satisfying the foregone conclusion doctrine (\S \ref{sec:legal}).

 \item We define the concepts of demonstrability and entailment within a formal computer science framework (\S \ref{sec:formalism}-\ref{sec:entailment}).
 The framework is expressive enough to capture, for example, the government's uncertainty as to whether an encryption scheme is deniable or not.